Houston Embezzlement Lawyer

 PROVIDING A STRONG DEFENSE AGAINST EMBEZZLEMENT

-Attorney James Alston is a leading Houston Criminal Defense Attorney.
+Attorney James Alston is a leading Houston Embezzlement Lawyer.
 He is board-certified by the Texas Board of Legal Specialization and is a former state and federal prosecutor.
 Mr. Alston is well-respected by fellow attorneys, opposing counsel, judges, and court staff throughout Houston, TX and the surrounding area.
 He represents clients facing both state and federal charges.